Stephen A. Cheney: Post service life

 From 2003 until 2006, Cheney was the Chief Operating Officer for Business Executives for National Security, in Washington, D.C.
 In 2006, he joined the board of directors of the American Security Project.
 He was President of the Marine Military Academy in Harlingen, Texas from 2006 until 2011.
-He also previously served on the board of directors for the Valley International Airport in Harlingen, Texas.
+He was on the board of directors for the Valley International Airport in Harlingen, Texas.
 He is an honorary fellow at the Foreign Policy Association.

 Cheney was awarded the Central Intelligence Agency Agency Seal Medal in 2004 for significant contributions to the Agency's intelligence efforts.

-Cheney became the chief executive officer of the American Security Project in Washington, DC in August 2011.
-He is also president of the American Security Action Fund.
+Cheney became the chief executive officer of the American Security Project in Washington, DC in August 2011 and later was named president.
+He was also president of the American Security Action Fund.
+He retired from ASP in 2021 and was named President Emeritus.

 In December 2013, Cheney was appointed to the Secretary of State's International Security Advisory Board.
 Secretary of State John Kerry appointed Cheney to the Foreign Affairs Policy Board in October 2014.
+He resigned from both in 2017.

 In 2015, The Weather Channel named him as a member of the Climate 25 in recognition of his leadership in understanding climate change as a threat to national security.

 In April 2015, Cheney accepted a position as a Non-Executive Director of Alexium International, which is based in Greenville, South Carolina.
+He retired from Alexium in October 2023, and became an advisory board member for Workstorm LLC in Chicago at that time.

+Cheney remains active in U.S. Masters Swimming and was 3rd in age group at the mile in the 2022 National Championships.